Extended Wildlife Tour: Nature unbound – Wildlife encounters in the Carpathians

 Hikes

-Primeval forest hike – 3 km round trip, 200 m ascent, 200 m descent, about 2 h
+Primeval forest hike – 3 km round trip, 200 m altitude difference, about 2 h

 The area of Poiana Tămaș (Tămaș Meadow) is known to be the home of a herd of bison, which were recently reintroduced to the Făgăraș Mountains by Foundation Conservation Carpathia.
 The friendly giants are thriving in their newfound home.
 We try to pay them a visit by following their tracks and signs.
 As they are wild and free, we follow them on unmarked paths through the rugged terrain of the Carpathians and, if we are lucky, find them amidst the lush green of the forest.